On This Page

 In some cases, a less robust option is the better way to manage tasks for projects.
 Microsoft Planner is a low-overhead alternative to Project Online that allows organizations to get up and running quickly with managing projects.
 For more information on Microsoft Planner, please see the UW Office 365 page for Planner.

 The UW’s standard Office 365 A3 license only includes the Project Online Essentials license, which gives users limited rights to a web interface to perform task and time updates to projects managed in Project-enabled SharePoint Online sites.

-These licenses are offered to UW departments on an annual contract basis running from June 1 to May 31 in alignment with our Microsoft contract.
-Licensing does not include service or support for the product itself, it only includes the cost of contract management and automatic annual renewal.
+These licenses are offered to UW departments annually, from June 1 to May 31, aligning with our Microsoft contract.
+Licensing does not include service or support for the product itself, and it only includes the cost of contract management and automatic annual renewal.

 The rate for a Project Plan 3 license is currently $85 per user per contract year, and the rate for a Project Plan 5 license is $160 per user per contract year.
 These costs are not prorated when purchased midway through the contract year.

-The Project Online desktop client is a project management program that features automated scheduling, project resource management, and built-in reporting.
-The Project Online desktop client can be used as a standalone application or it can connect to a Project-enabled SharePoint Online site.
+The Project Online desktop client is a project management program with automated scheduling, project resource management, and built-in reporting.
+The Project Online desktop client can be used as a standalone application or connected to a Project-enabled SharePoint Online site.
 You do not need a Project-enabled SharePoint Online site to utilize the Project Online desktop client.

 UW Faculty and Staff

 The only way for UW faculty and staff to obtain the Project Online desktop client is by purchasing a Project Plan 3 or Project Plan 5 license.
 Both licenses allow for up to five concurrent installations of the Project Online desktop client.

 UW students can access the Project Online desktop client via a Project Plan 3 or Project Plan 5 license.
 Alternatively, some students can gain access to the Project Online desktop client via Azure for Education: